sydney-machine-learning/BayesianAutoencoders/README.md

 # Acknowledgements

-The team that worked on this project and paper include but not limited to:-
+The team that worked on this project and paper include:-

 * Dr. Rohitash Chandra
 * Dr. Pavel N. Krivitsky